Timings : 10:00 AM - 6:00 PM

 Foreign Nationals: INR 50

 Apart from the historical and cultural factors, Alchi Monastery is also a place for adventure lovers.
 Rafting is a popular choice among people who visit this monastery due to its location being close to the Zaskar River, which is an added advantage for the rafters.
-The monastery also has various restaurants where traditional Indian and Tibetan food is served at an affordable rate and is quite tasty.
 The foundation of the monastery was laid down in the 10th century by Rinchen Zangpo, an eminent Tibetan scholar.

 Air: The nearest airport is in Leh at a distance of 70km.
 From Leh it is best to travel by Jeep or bus.